Introduction

 Raw Milk

 In 2021, organic raw milk production in Iceland rose to 407 tonnes (+17 tonnes y/y).
-This shows increased organic milk production as organic dairy farms expand and consumer demand for organic dairy products grows.
+This reflects challenges in organic milk production, including feed costs and processing capacity.

 Bovine Meat

-In 2021, organic bovine meat production in Iceland increased to 4 tonnes (+4 tonnes y/y), demonstrating growth in organic beef production as market demand for organic meat increases.
+In 2021, organic bovine meat production in Iceland increased to 4 tonnes (+4 tonnes y/y), highlighting production constraints in organic beef farming.

 Chicken